 While in Cairns, we joined friends to go down the Millstream River.
 It was my first experience of whitewater rafting, and it was really fun!
 Although it was more work to be by myself, I liked having full control of my boat.
 We went through a few nice rapids but also a relaxing time paddling in calm parts of the river.
 We were lucky to spot a few birds and even a platypus!

 If you find a tour that can take you there, I recommend it!

 If you’re looking for adventurous, challenging activities in Cairns, you’ll probably like canyoning.
 You’ll go down a river too, but without a raft.
 I’ve written a full blog article about it if you want to find out if it’s the right activity for you.

 Equipment for river tubing and whitewater rafting

+The good thing about water-based activities in Far North Queensland is that the water isn’t too cold, which limits the equipment you’ll need.
 The tour company will provide the raft and buoys and send you information about the gear you should bring.
 Don’t forget to bring:

 - enclosed shoes that can get wet – otherwise you’ll have to pay $5 to lend shoes that aren’t comfortable

 - a change of clothes – you don’t want to be all wet on the way back to Cairns as the bus aircon will be on